-- Plan A: The Merger has no effect on the amount of Plan A's 2019 premium.
-Because the Merger occurs after the due date for Plan A's 2019 Comprehensive Premium Filing, Plan A will not report the Merger in in the "Transfers from other plans" item until the 2020 filing. - Plan B: Although Plan B's 2019 plan year is a short plan year (October 1, 2019 November 30, 2019), Plan B's 2019 premium is not pro-rated because the short plan year was created as the result of a mid-year Merger.
-In its 2019 Comprehensive Premium Filing, Plan B reports the Merger in the "Transfers to other plans" item and in the "Final Filing" item.
+- Plan A: The Merger has no effect on the amount of Plan A's 2020 premium.
+Because the Merger occurs after the due date for Plan A's 2020 Comprehensive Premium Filing, Plan A will not report the Merger in in the "Transfers from other plans" item until the 2020 filing. - Plan B: Although Plan B's 2020 plan year is a Short Plan Year (October 1, 2020 November 30, 2020), Plan B's 2020 premium is not prorated because the Short Plan Year was created as the result of a mid-year Merger.
+In its 2020 Comprehensive Premium Filing, Plan B reports the Merger in the "Transfers to other plans" item and in the "Final Filing" item.

-Example 7 (Consolidation) - On March 1, 2019, three plans (A, B, and C) were consolidated into a New Plan D and thus ceased to exist.
+Example 7 (Consolidation) - On March 1, 2020, three plans (A, B, and C) were consolidated into a New Plan D and thus ceased to exist.
 Prior to the Consolidation, Plan A had a calendar year plan year.
 Plan B and C's plan years began on March 1 and October 1, respectively.
 Neither Plan A, B or C was a Small Plan.
 Plan D has a calendar year plan year.

-2019 premiums are determined as follows:
+2020 premiums are determined as follows:

-- Plan A The Consolidation has no effect on the amount of the 2019 premium owed or the due date.
-Despite the short plan year (January 1, 2019 - February 28, 2019), the plan does not qualify for premium pro-ration. - Plan B Because the plan ceased to exist on what would have been the first day of Plan B's 2019 plan year, Plan B is not required to submit a 2019 Comprehensive Premium Filing.
-In other words, the Consolidation is deemed to be effective before the 2019 plan year begins. - Plan C Because the Consolidation occurred before Plan C's 2019 plan year began, Plan C is not required to submit a 2019 Comprehensive Premium Filing.
-Although the Consolidation occurs during Plan C's 2018 final short plan year (October 1, 2018 - February 28, 2019), it has no effect on the due date or the amount due for 2018 (i.e., the plan does not qualify for premium pro-ration). - Plan D Because Plan D is a New Plan and, because it was created as the result of a Consolidation, it is also a Continuation Plan.
-Like all New Plans, Plan D owes premiums for its first (short) plan year of coverage March 1, 2019 December 31, 2019.
-Because the short plan year was created as the result of a Consolidation, the premium is prorated.
+- Plan A The Consolidation has no effect on the amount of the 2020 premium owed or the due date.
+Despite the Short Plan Year (January 1, 2020 - February 29, 2020), the plan does not qualify for premium proration. - Plan B Because the plan ceased to exist on what would have been the first day of Plan B's 2020 plan year, Plan B is not required to submit a 2020 Comprehensive Premium Filing.
+In other words, the Consolidation is deemed to be effective before the 2020 plan year begins. - Plan C Because the Consolidation occurred before Plan C's 2020 plan year began, Plan C is not required to submit a 2020 Comprehensive Premium Filing.
+Although the Consolidation occurs during Plan C's 2019 final Short Plan Year (October 1, 2019 - February 29, 2020), it has no effect on the due date or the amount due for 2019 (i.e., the plan does not qualify for premium proration). - Plan D Because Plan D is a New Plan and, because it was created as the result of a Consolidation, it is also a Continuation Plan.
+Like all New Plans, Plan D owes premiums for its first (short) plan year of coverage March 1, 2020 December 31, 2020.
+Because the Short Plan Year was created as the result of a Consolidation, the premium is prorated.

-The Participant Count Date is March 1, 2019.
-The fact that 2019 Flat-rate Premiums for some, or all, of those participants might have been paid by Plan A or Plan B has no impact on Plan D's Flat-rate Premium.
+The Participant Count Date is March 1, 2020.
+The fact that 2020 Flat-rate Premiums for some, or all, of those participants might have been paid by Plan A or Plan B has no impact on Plan D's Flat-rate Premium.

-The Variable-rate Premium must be determined using the Standard Premium Funding Target unless the Plan makes a timely election to use the Alternative Premium Funding Target (as part of its 2019 filing).
+The Variable-rate Premium must be determined using the Standard Premium Funding Target unless the Plan makes a timely election to use the Alternative Premium Funding Target (as part of its 2020 filing).

-- Other reporting - Plans A reports the Consolidation in item 15 (Transfers to other plans) of its 2019 filing and indicates that its 2019 filing will be the last filing in item 13. - Plan B does not report the Consolidation because it occurred after the 2018 filing was due. - Plan D reports all three transfers in item 14 (Transfers from other plans) of its 2019 filing.
+- Other reporting - Plans A reports the Consolidation in item 15 (Transfers to other plans) of its 2020 filing and indicates that its 2020 filing will be the last filing in item 13. - Plan B does not report the Consolidation because it occurred after the 2019 filing was due. - Plan C reports the Consolidation in Item 15 (Transfers to other plans) of its 2019 filing and indicates that its 2019 filing will be the last filing in item 13. - Plan D reports all three transfers in item 14 (Transfers from other plans) of its 2020 filing.